-The following guidance should be actioned and a record kept of:
+The following guidance should be actioned and an online record kept (IAM Compliant) of:

 Weekly tasks

 Weekly flushing of any outlets and showers that are infrequently used (less than once per week).
 Precautions should be taken to minimize aerosol release when implementing a flushing programme.